 eLaw - Center for Law and Digital Technologies

-eLaw, Leiden Law School’s Center for Law and Digital Technologies is a multi-disciplinary institute that brings together a unique set of expertise on the legal, philosophical and social implications of the information society. eLaw conducts fundamental and applied research on the legal, societal and technological regulation of the Internet and other converging, digital technologies.
+eLaw, the Center for Law and Digital Technologies of the Faculty of Law of Leiden University, is a multidisplinary research institute that brings together a unique combination of knowledge and experience in the area of legal, ethical, societal and technological aspects of regulating the internet and other digital technologies.